ppinho87/pokemon-battle-frontier/README.md

 ### The game works like this

-* A battleship occupies one block.
+* A pokémon occupies one block.

 * The starting board will be 5x5.

-* The player starts a game and places 10 ships on the board.
+* The player starts a game and places 5 pokémon on the board.

 * The player submits their positions on the board via the API.

-* The CPU places its ships on the board.
+* The CPU places its pokémon on the board.

 * The player is given the first move and submits coordinates to strike.

-* If a ship is hit, it is destroyed.
+* If a pokémon is hit, it is destroyed.

 * Allow the CPU to attack.

 * Alternate moves between player and CPU.

-* The first player to have all ships destroyed is the loser.
+* The first player to have all pokémon destroyed is the loser.

 ## How to use